customerio/customerio-android/README.md

 * All automated tests pass.
 If they don't it's your responsibility to fix them.
 * A team member will review your code.
 If they have suggestions on how to fix it, you can discuss the suggestions as a team and/or make changes to your code from those suggestions.
 * Make sure the title of the pull request follows the [conventional commit message](https://gist.github.com/levibostian/71afa00ddc69688afebb215faab48fd7) specification.

+### Deployment

+This project is setup to automatically deploy when a commit is made on any of the branches: `main`, `beta`, and `alpha`.

+To setup the CI server to make the deployments, follow these steps:
+1. Create a GitHub token on your personal GitHub account.
+As long as your account has push access to the SDK source code repository on GitHub.
+The scopes need to (1) read packages, (2) write packages, (3) private repos.

+Create GitHub Actions secrets:
+* `REPO_PUSH_TOKEN` - set the value to the GitHub token created in this step.
+This is used to push commits made on the CI server back to the source code repo after deployment.
+* `GRADLE_PUBLISH_USERNAME` - set the value to the GitHub username of the GitHub access token created.
+* `GRADLE_PUBLISH_PASSWORD` - set the value to the GitHub token created in this step.

+2. Follow the development workflow as described in this document.
+You will be making pull requests and once those are merged, the CI server will automatically execute and deploy for you.

 # License